Adolis García Player Props: Rangers vs. White Sox

-The Texas Rangers, including Adolis Garcia (.189 batting average in his past 10 games), battle starting pitcher Tanner Banks and the Chicago White Sox at Guaranteed Rate Field, Monday at 8:10 PM ET.
+Adolis Garcia -- with a slugging percentage of .316 in his past 10 games (including no homers) -- will be in action for the Texas Rangers against the Chicago White Sox, with Dylan Cease on the mound, on June 20 at 8:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Blue Jays.
+In his most recent game he had a one-hit performance (1-for-4) against the White Sox.

 Adolis García Game Info & Props vs. the White Sox